dslab-epfl/svshi/svshi/documentation/documentation.md

 Another advantage of KNX is its distributed architecture.
 This means that if a device fails, the rest of the system that does not depend on this device continues to work normally.

 The KNX protocol has some downsides too.

 The first major one is the price.
 Devices cost generally more than similar devices for traditional installations.
 This means that the cost of a KNX installation is greater than the one of a standard electrical installation, which leads to a low adoption rate for domestic usage.

-Even if the KNX bus over radio frequencies exists in the specification, in practice, there exists almost no devices compatible.
+Even if the KNX bus over radio frequencies exists in the specification, in practice, there exists almost no compatible devices.
 The KNX system uses thus mainly cables.
 This can be a problem in some special buildings but it is mainly an obstacle to retrofitting.
 It is indeed painful to install the bus cable in a building where it was not done at construction time.

 Configuration is also an issue: it must be done using ETS, which is time-consuming and cumbersome to use.
 Moreover, the translation of the rules to devices settings is completely non-trivial.
 Experience with the system and devices is required to be able to exploit their full potential and to implement the desired functionality.
 Therefore, an expert is often required to configure even simple buildings like houses and thus, end users are not confident enough to do modifications to their own installations.